ArchiveBox/docs/Usage.md

 ## Import list of URLs from a remote RSS feed or file
 ArchiveBox will download the URL to a local file in `output/sources/` and attempt to autodetect the format and import any URLs found.
 Currently, Netscape HTML, JSON, RSS, and plain text links lists are supported.

+Passing a URL as an argument here does not archive the specified URL, it downloads it and archives the links *inside* of it, so only use it for RSS feeds or other *lists of links* you want to add.
+To add an individual link use the instruction above and pass the URL via stdin instead of as an argument.

 ```bash
 ./archive https://example.com/feed.rss